docyes/dlv/README.md

-# Backbone Declarative Listener View (DLV)
+# Declarative Listener View (DLV)

-A simple declarative syntax for binding/unbinding listeners to View observables such as Model(s), Collection(s) and/or Oneself (this).
+A simple declarative syntax for binding/unbinding listeners to Backbone.View observables such as Model(s), Collection(s) and/or Oneself (this).

 ## Basic Listener
 ```js